Waxing

 The length of the current synodic month is 1 hour and 27 minutes shorter than the mean synodic month length.
 It is 4 hours and 42 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠282.4°.
-At the beginning of the next synodic month the true anomaly is going to be ∠311.7°.
+The true anomaly of the Moon orbit is ∠282.4° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠311.7°.

-6 days after point of apogee on 19 March 2009 at 13:16 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 2 April 2009 at 02:31 in ♋ Cancer.
+6 days since point of apogee on 19 March 2009 at 13:16 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 2 April 2009 at 02:31 in ♋ Cancer.

 The Moon is 385 254 km (239 386 mi) away from Earth and getting closer over the next 6 days until the point perigee when Earth-Moon distance is going to be 370 014 km (229 916 mi).

-4 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.
+4 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.

-8 days since the previous standstill on 18 March 2009 at 05:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.896°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.780° at the point of next northern standstill on 1 April 2009 at 02:50 in ♊ Gemini.
+8 days since the last southern standstill on 18 March 2009 at 05:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.896° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠26.780° at the point of next northern standstill on 1 April 2009 at 02:50 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.